pivotal/docs-tap/scc/building-from-source.md

       known_hosts: GIT-SERVER-PUBLIC-KEYS # git server public keys
     ```

-1. With the Secret created with the name matching the one configured for
+1. With the secret created with the name matching the one configured for
-`gitops.ssh_secret`, attach it to the ServiceAccount used by the Workload.
+`gitops.ssh_secret`, attach it to the ServiceAccount used by the workload.
 For
 example:

     ```yaml